Bjornstad Logo

 Unhistorical checkered fabric [1]

-Brooches other than paired ones
+Other brooches than paired ones

 3 or more bead rows

-Female wearing male jewelry and vice versa.
+Female wearing male jewelry and vice versa

 Belts & Bags Thin leather (C)